 - Can my child attend a special school, and how do I apply?

 - Schools for children who are deaf or hard of hearing

 - Schools for children who are blind or have low vision

 This support is available when your child has high or very high needs and their local ECE service doesn't meet their needs.
 They'll require a high level of support with learning, vision, hearing, mobility or language use and social communication.

 Your child may need to have the curriculum adapted for them, and may need support from specialist staff, additional teaching time and teacher's aide support.

-To apply for a place at the ECE service of a special school contact your local Learning Support Office.
+To apply for a place at the ECE service of a specialist school contact your local Learning Support Office(external link).

-These schools can provide education programmes and specialist services if your child is deaf or hard of hearing.
-Both have residential schools, specialist ECE services, and resource centres.
-The schools cater for children aged 2-21 and provides a national service.
+This school can provide education programmes and specialist services if your child is deaf or hard of hearing.
+It has residential schools, specialist ECE services, and resource centres.
+The school caters for children aged 2-21 and provides a national service.